(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 affects of ChatGPT watermark on content

-Companies fear that direct contact with customers would label them as unreliable if they knew they were talking with a bot.
+Companies across the world fear that direct contact with customers would label them as unreliable if they knew they were talking with a bot.
 Admitting to the clients that their content is produced by AI could turn away those looking for a more personal experience.

-68% of these employers also feel that the chatbot should not go unsupervised meaning that they have doubts about the credibility of its work in a crucial, client-facing role.
+68% of these companies also feel that AI-driven chatbots should not go unsupervised, meaning that they have doubts about the credibility of its work in a crucial, client-facing role.

 employers against ChatGPT watermark